Python bindings for the libwayland library written in pure Python

 In order to run from source, you will need to generate the interfaces to the Wayland protocol objects as defined in the wayland.xml file.
 By default, this file will be located in /usr/share/wayland/wayland.xml.
-In this case, the protocol files can be generated from the setup.py file:
+In this case, the protocol files can be generated by the scanner module:

-See the help for this command to use non-default locations for the input and output of the scanner.
+See the help for this module to use non-default locations for the input and output of the scanner.

 The scanner is installed as a script pywayland-scanner when PyWayland is installed.
 See pywayland-scanner -h for more information.